 - to ensure fairness in the grievance procedure.

-If a member of the public, another Birth Professional, a health professional, or a member of Childbirth International, (hereinafter referred to as “the Complainant”) has a complaint against the conduct of a Childbirth International Birth Professional, this must be put in writing within 12 months of the event taking place, addressed to the Director of Childbirth International (hereinafter referred to as “Director”).
+If a member of the public, another Birth and Lactation Professional, a health professional, or a member of Childbirth International, (hereinafter referred to as “the Complainant”) has a complaint against the conduct of a Childbirth International Birth and Lactation Professional, this must be put in writing within 12 months of the event taking place, addressed to the Director of Childbirth International (hereinafter referred to as “Director”).
 Childbirth International employees and officers may also institute a grievance proceeding internally, without a complaint filed by an outside party.
-The email address to send complaints to is email@example.com.
+The email address to send complaints to is firstname.lastname@example.org.